 When working with boards, we ask what KPIs (beyond traditional financial figures) will tell them whether the company is executing on the strategy.
-Usually, board members come up with extremely thoughtful and spot-on suggestions.
+Usually, board members come up with incredibly thoughtful and spot-on suggestions.

 For further reading, here’s an excellent related article published in HBR Sept.
-23, 2021 (Harvard Business Review, mainly for subscribers.
+23, 2021 (Harvard Business Review, mainly for subscribers).

 If your board would like assistance with reviewing and improving your KPI dashboard, don’t hesitate to contact us at reception@leadershipadvisorgroup.com